+e) Has a suitable methodology and theoretical frame been taken to solve the stated problems? f) In case where empirical research has been conducted: is there a suitable research design and has the research been conducted adequately?
+In the case where participants have been part of the research process: have adequate means be taken to ensure an ethical research process? (e.g., collecting informed consent from participants).
+Where applicable and/or required: has an official ethics committee approved the proposed research project? g) Does the conclusion provide convincing answers/proof to the initial questions/hypotheses? h) Does the research constitute a contribution to knowledge in this field or domain?
 2) Structure: a) Is the thesis coherently structured in chapters and sections? b) Are concepts clearly introduced and explained, and critically and consistently applied?
 3) Sources (primary and secondary): a) Has (enough) relevant (primary and secondary) literature been adequately interpreted and integrated into the thesis? b) Is the bibliography/list of references complete and accurate?
-4) Stylistics: a) Is the use of language (English) acceptable and of the required standard (i.e. no spelling mistakes and typos, range of vocabulary, grammar)? b) Are references in the text given in a coherent and consistent manner (either intext or as footnotes)?
-5) Format: a) How is the thesis presented (i.e. consistency in lay-out, choice of fonts, headings, tables and graphs)? b) Does the thesis contain all required elements (title page, declaration, table of contents, bibliography, etc.) 6) Quality of writing process: a) To what degree has the student been able to work independently? b) Have recommended revisions been executed to a satisfying degree? c) Any other relevant comments (e.g on planning and commitment of the student).
-7) Possible questions for thesis defence (only if this thesis is to be defended Orally):
+4) Stylistics: a) Is the use of language (English) acceptable and of the required standard (i.e., no spelling mistakes and typos, range of vocabulary, grammar)? b) Are references in the text given in a coherent and consistent manner (either intext or as footnotes)?
+5) Format: a) How is the thesis presented (i.e., consistency in lay-out, choice of fonts, headings, tables and graphs)?

-(National) Grade:

-Suggestion for corresponding converted grade according to the other university's (national) grading scheme:

-Date and place:

-Signature:
+6) Quality of writing process: a) To what degree has the student been able to work independently? b) Have recommended revisions been executed to a satisfying degree? c) Any other relevant comments (e.g., on planning and commitment of the student).
+7) Possible questions for thesis defence (only if this thesis is to be defended Orally): (National) Grade: Suggestion for corresponding converted grade according to the other university's (national) grading scheme: Date and place: Signature: